|1. What is an IBC

 |D||Type D Big Bags have been designed in order to be as efficient as type C Big Bag but without requiring grounding.
 A special fabric is used but some reports of explosion have been made for dusts having very low ignition energy, around 25 mJ [Holbrow]|

-The use of FIBC, compared to IBC which are detailed in the second part of this page, has pros and cons.
+The use of Super Sacks, compared to rigid IBC which are detailed in the second part of this page, has pros and cons.
 In order to help industrials to make a choice, those advantages and disadvantages are summarized in the table below :

 |Cheap unit costs